Percolation on triangulations: a bijective path to Liouville quantum gravity: Discrete dictionary II: Exploration tree

 Let $w\in\imK$.
 Let $w^{(0)}$ be the prefix of $w$ ending right after the last $a$-step or $b$-step $x_0$ of $w^-$.
 For all $i\in\ZZ$, let $w^{(i)}$ be the prefix of $w$ ending just after the $i$th step of $w$ which is either an $a$-step or a $b$-step, where we count these steps relative to step $x_0$.
 Let $(T^i(k))_{k\in\ZZ^{\leq 0}}$ be the sequence of indices of the spine steps of $w^{(i)}$, and let $\pi(w^{(i)})=\ldots w_{T^i(-2)} w_{T^i(-1)}w_{T^i(0)}$.
 Since $w$ is normal there exists a split time $t$ of $w^{(\max(0,i))}$ preceding $\min(0,i)$, and it is not hard to see that the spine steps of $w^{(0)}$ and $w^{(i)}$ before the split time $t$ are equal.
 Hence there are numbers $k_i,k_i'\in\ZZ^{\leq 0}$ such that

 We define $h_i:=k_i-k_i'$, and call $(h_i)_{i\in\ZZ}$ the \emph{spine length sequence} of $w$.

 \begin{definition} For $w\in\imK$, we let $\dfs(w)$ be the infinite rooted plane tree having height-code equal to the spine length sequence $(h_i)_{i\in\ZZ}$ of $w$. \end{definition} We now state the infinite volume analogue of Theorem~\ref{thm:DFS}. \begin{theorem} Let $w\in \imK$, let $(M,\sigma)=\Phi^\infty(w)$ be the associated percolated triangulation, and assume that the spanning tree $\Delta_M(\sigma)$ (described in Theorem~\ref{thm:dfs-inf}) is uniquely defined.
-Then the rooted plane tree $\dfs(w)$ (obtained by Definition~\ref{def:DFS-w-inf}) and the rooted plane tree $\Delta_M(\sigma)$ have the same underlying rooted tree (although their planar embeddings may differ). \end{theorem}
+Then, the infinite rooted plane tree $\dfs(w)$ (obtained by Definition~\ref{def:DFS-w-inf}) and the spanning tree $\Delta_M(\sigma)$ have the same underlying graphs (the underlying trees are equal although their planar embeddings may differ).
+Moreover, the marked vertex of $\dfs(w)$ corresponds to the vertex of $\Delta_M(\sigma)$ denoted by $v_0$ in Theorem \ref{thm:dfs-inf}(iii) (that is, $v_0$ is the end of the percolation path of $(M^-,\sigma^-)$). \end{theorem}

 In the rest of this section we state the infinite volume analogue of Proposition~\ref{prop32}.
 Given $w\in\mK^\infty$ and $(M,\sigma)=\Phi^{\infty}(w)$, we want to describe a DFS of $M^*$ whose order of visit of vertices coincides with the order of creation of these vertices during $\Phi^{\infty}$.
 We first need to define DFS of infinite graphs.